praktikdev/planning-poker/README.md

 ## Summary

-Planning Poker is web platform allowing users to perform scrum task time estimation votings, organized in virtual rooms.
+Planning Poker is a web platform allowing users to perform scrum task time estimation votings, organized in virtual rooms.
 Its back-end is powered by Django framework.
-After registration, the user gets access to a customized django admin panel where they can manage their rooms and participants who gain access by personalized URLs.
+After registration, the user gets access to a customized django admin panel where they can manage their rooms and participants, who gain access by personalized URLs.

 The voting data is transferred between clients using websockets (socket.io).
 Application's front-end is based on Twitter Bootstrap and a custom Angular.js engine.